Nazi songs: Auf, Hitlerleute, schließt die Reihen (Hitlernationale)

 Appropriating working-class songs such as the Internationale for their own political ends had a direct effect on the streets, as the Nazi composer Hans Bajer noted when giving this account of a march by the SA into working-class district of north Berlin one Sunday afternoon in 1930:

 When the storm troopers broke into song, singing the Hitlernationale, residents threw open their windows, misled momentarily by the familiar tune.
 Realizing quickly that Nazis were trying to appropriate the melody of their revolutionary anthem, the socialist residents countered by singing the refrain from the original text Völker hört die Signale!
 Auf zum letzten Gefecht ("Comrades, listen to the Signal!
 Onward, to the final battle!"), while others pelted the storm troopers with bits of debris.
 Police promptly moved in to prevent serious trouble.

 Bajer’s account proves once more that song played a central role in the battle for control of the streets.
-Unfortunately, no recorded version of the song survives today, only the lyrics.
+No recorded version of the song survives today, only the lyrics.